China Vs. Vietnam Manufacturing Guide // Vietnam and China Sourcing Pros and Cons

 China has large harbors, and its enormous ship fleets carry millions of tons of cargo annually.
 The competitive environment of Chinese shipping companies means that prices remain low despite high output.
 The Chinese government has even gone as far as subsidizing international shipping from the country to increase exports.
 China also has the advantage of a newer infrastructure with a stable power grid that facilitates all shipping.
 Vietnam does not severely lack this regard as it has dozens of highways and ports, but its ports are outdated compared to China's.

-Vietnamese shipping companies are also competitive and can ship to the US or Europe at a similar rate to Chinese companies.
+Vietnamese shipping companies are also competitive and can ship to the US or Europe at a rate similar to that of Chinese companies.
 Many offer "door-to-door" services and can ship directly to your US warehouse from the factory.
 Ocean freight takes 3-4 weeks to reach the US from Vietnam, similar to shipping from China.
 The prices are also near-identical.
 So, in terms of logistics and international shipping, it's a tie (despite China's superior infrastructure).

 Made In China Vs. Vietnam: Material Sourcing